Visiting the Grand Canyon with Kids: A Complete Guide

 We also love the Grand Canyon for its appeal and flexibility.
 No matter if you’re visiting with a baby, toddler, preschooler, tween or teen, there’s something for the entire family to do.

-If you’re more of a hiking family with older kids, there are plenty of moderate hikes to try.
+If you’re more of a hiking family with older kids, there are plenty of easy and moderate hikes to try.

-If you’re more of a hang-out-by-the-campfire family, you’ll still find plenty to do!
+If you’re more of a hang-out-by-the-campfire family, you’ll find beautiful campgrounds, ranger programs, and more!

 We also love the Grand Canyon National Park because of its proximity to several other amazing places, including Las Vegas, Route 66, Monument Valley, and the 4 Corners Monument.